patrishaTaylor/DVCSExercise/README.md

 Short Answer & Multiple Choice

-1)Under which menu item is the Show in Explorer option. = Repository 2)Under which menu item can you Add or Clone repositories. = Repository 3)Under which menu item can you open your Command Prompt. = Repository 4)List the four views that you can change to under View. = Changes, History, Repository List, Branch List 5)List the two items you can edit under Repository → Repository settings ... = remote origin and ignored files
+1)Under which menu item is the Show in Explorer option. = Repository 2)Under which menu item can you Add or Clone repositories. = File 3)Under which menu item can you open your Command Prompt. = Repository 4)List the four views that you can change to under View. = Changes, History, Repository List, Branch List 5)List the two items you can edit under Repository → Repository settings ... = remote origin and ignored files